-A 90-Day Notice is issued to displaced households once a comparable replacement dwelling is made available for move-in.
-For example: If a comparable replacement dwelling is found but is not available for rent for 110 days, issuance of the 90-day notice must be delayed until 90 days from the available move-in date.
+A 90-Day Notice is issued to displaced households once at least one comparable replacement dwelling is made available for move-in.
+For example: If a comparable replacement dwelling (CRD) is found but is not available for rent for 110 days, issuance of the 90-day notice must be delayed until the property is available for move in.
 The 90-day notice provides a minimum of 90 days of notice before a move out is required.
 This notice will provide the specific earliest date a displaced household will be required to move or say further notice of a specific move date requirement will be provided at a future time but will be at least 30 days in advance.
 If this notice is issued prior to a CRD being made available, it will clearly state the occupant will not have to move earlier than 90 days after a CRD is made available.
 This notice will not be issued prior to the NOE; however, the two notices may be combined if needed.
-If occupants move on their own before receiving a 90-Day Notice, SCOR will not provide this notice to those specific tenants.
+If occupants move on their own before receiving a 90-Day Notice, SCOR will not provide this notice to those specific tenants and may require written confirmation of the move.